headforwards-spd/headforwards-website/src/pages/info-pages/always-aim.md

     isTwoColumns: true
     type: image-copy-component
     title: 'Principles are second nature '
+    content:
+      - type: markdown
         text: >-
               Headforwards has few formal working rules.
 Instead it relies on people’s positive attitudes to work responsibly and transparently to get the job done.

               What’s more, integrity is an invaluable attribute for all of its people – something the company prides itself in fostering.
   - quote: >-
       If we ever get things wrong, we’re the first to hold our hands up and say so.
 By doing that, it’s worth its weight in gold for the client